thewca/wca-regulations/wca-regulations.md

 ## <article-F><clock><clocksolving> Article F: Clock Solving

 - F1) Standard speed solving procedures are followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
+- F2) The organization team may enforce using a stand for the puzzle to prevent it from falling before the start of the attempt.
+If such stands are used, the organization team should make an announcement before the round starts.
-- F2) The competitor may change the state of the pins during the inspection.
+- F3) The competitor may change the state of the pins during the inspection.
 These changes are not counted as moves.
-- F3) The competitor must not change the state of any inner clock faces in the puzzle during the inspection.
+- F4) The competitor must not change the state of any inner clock faces in the puzzle during the inspection.
 Penalty: disqualification of the attempt (DNF).

 ## <article-H><multiple-blindfolded><multipleblindfoldedsolving> Article H: Multi-Blind Solving